Four to five days a week, class and clinical schedule.

-Students in the nursing program are strongly encouraged to carry a personal health policy.
+Students are required to provide proof of health insurance for entrance into clinical facilities.
 The College and clinical facilities are not responsible for any claims for expenses that result from an action of a student in the clinical setting.
 Although the clinical facilities provide access to acute emergency care in the event of an accident or injury to a student, the student is responsible for all expenses incurred.

 All Transition nursing students are required to carry professional liability insurance.
 This fee is attached to the clinical courses.